Mindgreppers/lifemaker_web/content/_index.md

 ## Donate

 ## What's happening now?

-We are working on
-* Lifeline to help people figure out their selves, and lives, from across the world
+* We have started the Lifeline feature to help people grow and be happy and enlightened.
 * New Website and blog
 * Design and development of the Lifemaker app
 * Assembling the app team